9 Best Day Trips from Disney World

 8. Homosassa Springs Wildlife State Park

-Homosassa Springs Wildlife State Park is home to an abundance of natural wonders, including its most famous resident: manatees.
+Homosassa Springs Wildlife State Park is home to a variety of natural wonders, most notably its famous resident: manatees.
+Visitors can explore walking trails and a floating observatory to get a closer look at these gentle giants.

-The park is also home to American alligators, Black bears, bobcats, herons, flamingos, river otters, white-tailed deer, and the hippopotamus Lu, known for his performances in many movies over the past several decades.
+In addition to manatees, the park is inhabited by American alligators, black bears, bobcats, herons, flamingos, river otters, and white-tailed deer.
+It is also home to a hippopotamus named Lu, who is well-known for his appearances in numerous films over the past several decades.

 Address: 4150 S Suncoast Blvd, Homosassa, FL 34446